Landscape Architecture Research and Practice

 Established in 2017, Studio Vantage Journal is a student-run journal of Landscape Architecture at the University of Guelph.
 Studio V aims to support, stimulate and showcase excellence in LA student and faculty work.
 It also gives space to practitioners and the University of Guelph community outside Landscape Architecture to reflect on the latest developments in the fields of landscape architecture, design, ecology, geography and beyond.
 The journal welcomes submissions addressing any aspect of Landscape Architecture’s diverse practice and academic fields, Canadian and global perspectives alike.

-The students in the landscape architecture program are excited to begin collecting the amazing work from University of Guelph BLA and MLA students for our 2018/2019 edition of the Studio Vantage Journal.
-As we are nearing the end of the fall term, students should consider submitting excerpts of their final assignments and/or anything else that represents their hard work this term to the Studio Vantage team.
-Being published in the Studio Vantage student journal makes a great addition to a CV and students with selected submissions will receive a printed copy of the 2018/19 Studio Vantage Journal.
+The students in the landscape architecture program are collecting the amazing work from University of Guelph BLA and MLA students for the 2019/2020 edition of the Studio Vantage Journal.
+As we are nearing the end of the term, students should consider submitting excerpts of their final assignments and/or anything else that represents their hard work this term to the Studio Vantage team.
+Being published in the Studio Vantage student journal makes a great addition to a CV.

 Wanted for the Studio Vantage Journal: